se-sic/coronet/README.md

   * Remove all authors from an author network (including bipartite and multi networks) who are not present in an author network constructed with `artifact.relation` as relation, i.e., all authors that have no biparite relations in a bipartite/multi network are removed.
   * [`TRUE`, *`FALSE`*]
 - `artifact.relation`
-  * The relation among artifacts, encoded as edges in an artifact network
+  * The relation(s) among artifacts, encoded as edges in an artifact network
   * **Note**: This relation configures also the author--artifact relation in bipartite and multi networks!
   * possible values: [*`"cochange"`*, `"callgraph"`, `"mail"`, `"issue"`]
 - `artifact.directed`